Slack Huddles: What Are They & How To Use Them

 You can still share your screen, and even let others annotate your screen, just like in a channel or group call.

 There is no option to change the call to a video call.
-The focus of Slack Huddles is purely audio, which is ideal for those suffering from Zoom fatigue.
+The focus of the Slack Huddles feature is purely audio, which is ideal for those suffering from Zoom fatigue.

 3 – How to set up a Slack Huddle